Dr Kam Silani with iconic actress Jennie Garth speaking about dry eye disease and OptiLight IPL:

 - Patients typically report improvement after 2 to 3 treatments.
 For optimal results, 4 sessions are advised.

 - Maintenance sessions depend on the duration, severity, and frequency of symptoms but are usually recommended every 3-6 months.
 Many advanced patients respond to a 'treat and extend' protocol after the initial 4 sessions and some may require 4-8 sessions to notice dry eye relief.

-Who is a candidate for Optilight?
+Who is a Candidate for OptiLight?

 You may benefit from OptiLight if you have symptoms such as dryness, grittiness, watery eyes, lid infections, sties, red eyes, eye fatigue, itchy eyes, and fluctuating or blurry vision.
-Additionally, ask about OptiLight, if you have been diagnosed with one or more of the following: dry eye disease, MGD, blepharitis, ocular rosacea, chalazion, or hordeolum.
+Additionally, ask about OptiLight, if you have been diagnosed with one or more of the following: dry eye disease, MGD, blepharitis, facial rosacea, ocular rosacea, chalazion, or hordeolum.